ElSnoMan/scripting-to-framework/tau-docs/Chapter6/ch6_outline.md

 4. If you want to run the tests, just make sure to specify the number of test workers to use because there are a lot more than just 2 cards now
     - `dotnet test --filter name=card_is_on_cards_page -- NUnit.NumberOfTestWorkers=4`
     - You can probably run 2-4 tests at one time.
 It really depends how powerful your machine is.

-5. Well now we know there are 93 different cards!
-Our single test method turned into 93 tests!
+Ok, I have to explain what's going on because we just did something pretty insane.
+As you know, we've only written two test methods.
+BUT!
+Because we are using a TestCaseSource that is coming directly from the /cards API, our two test methods have multiple test cases.
+93 to be in exact.
+There are 93 different cards and we have all of them and are feeding them into our tests.

-6. Now, I would argue that these tests might be better served as lower-level tests, but look how easy it was for us to leverage a single endpoint to ramp up almost 200 tests using only two test methods.
-It's pretty awesome stuff.
+Now, I would argue that these tests might be better served as lower-level tests, but look how easy it was for us to leverage a single endpoint to ramp up almost 200 tests using only two test methods.
+The code we just typed is pretty finger-licking good.

-## Update ICardService
-Before we move on, I would like to make a change to our ICardService interface.
-I think that any Card Service we have should really have the capability to return a list of all the cards we have available.
-Let's make that change.

-1. In ICardService, add the GetAllCards() method.
-2. Add the implementation to our InMemoryCardService class with a helpful exception.